 Before making any changes to your website, DreamHost highly recommends backing up your database.
 Instructions can be found in the following article:

-But you may need to contact your current host for instructions on how to export in their system.
+However, you may need to contact your current host for instructions on how to export in their system.

 Migrating all of your files manually